Maly Theatre (Moscow): Second stage

 The branch, or the second stage, of Maly Theatre is located at the south end of Bolshaya Ordynka Street in Zamoskvorechye District.
 Its eclectic building was built in the 1900s as a cinema, and rebuilt in 1914 into a theatre hall for the Struysky company.
 In the interwar period the building housed an independent Zamoskvorechye Theatre.

 Former Struysky Theatre became a branch of Maly after World War II and has since been expanded.
 The last major renovation was completed in 1995.
 As of 2009 it has 760 seats (the main stage has 935 seats).

 The second stage provides an experimental venue for an otherwise conservative company, and ventures into musical theatre genres, starting with Alexander Kolker's Krechinsky's Wedding musical (1997).
-It performs a larger share of plays by foreign authors, currently (2009–2010 season) William Shakespeare, W. Somerset Maugham, Luigi Pirandello and Eugene Scribe.
+It performs a larger share of plays by foreign authors.